IBM Cloud Docs

 Understanding high availability and disaster recovery for Code Engine

-For more information about high availability and disaster recovery standards in IBM Cloud, see How do I ensure zero downtime?.
+For more information about high availability and disaster recovery standards in IBM Cloud, see How IBM Cloud ensures high availability and redundancy.
 You can also find information about Service Level Agreements.

 Code Engine regions

-The following table lists the high-availability (HA) status for the regions (locations) where the Code Engine service is available.
+The following table lists the regions where Code Engine is available and their high-availability status.

 Geography Region High availability